Updated: 4 days ago

 3 cups of powdered sugar

-2-3 tsp vanilla extract
+2-3 tsp almond or vanilla extract

 1. To the bowl of your mixer using a dough hook, add the instant yeast, warmed milk, sugar, butter, eggs and flour.
 Mix on low until well incorporated - roughly 10 minutes.
 Your dough will start to unstick from the sides of your bowl and look silky.
+If your dough is too wet, slowly add the extra 1/2 cup of flour in 1 tablespoon increments.

 2. Remove the dough from the bowl and temporarily place on a plate while you lightly oil the inside of your mixing bowl (I use olive oil).
 Cover with a damp towel and place in a warm spot to rise for 60 minutes until dough has doubled in size.